Fight Traffic Ticket in MississippiPage OverviewSUMMARY: How to Fight a Mississippi Traffic Ticket

 (Plead Not Guilty)

-- Contest traffic ticket via trial
+- Contest traffic ticket via trial.

-- Choose to represent yourself or hire an attorney
+- Choose to represent yourself or hire an attorney.

-- Possibly lose option to plea bargain for lesser penalties
+- Possibly lose option to plea bargain for lesser penalties.

-- No penalties if found guilty, but must pay court/attorney fees
+- No penalties if found guilty, but must pay court/attorney fees.

-Learn more below
+Learn more below.

-Challenging your citation means:
+In Mississippi, fighting your MS traffic citation means:

 Pleading Guilty or No Contest